-due to the current coronavirus situation, we decided to postpone the course Processing and Analysis of Microscopic Images in Biomedicine to November/December 2020, the exact date will be specified.
+due to the current coronavirus situation, we decided to postpone the course Processing and Analysis of Microscopic Images in Biomedicine to November 23 - 27, 2020.
 The registrations will remain valid for the postponed date.
-The registration fees that have been already paid will be returned in the case the course would not take place until the end of 2020.

 The 5-day intense course intended for Ph.D. students and early-stage researchers will provide participants with knowledge on image data processing and analysis.
 No previous knowledge is expected, the course will lead you step by step through the basis of microscopy data processing (e.g. what is an image, how it is created and processed to get the most of it), modern methods of image reconstruction and stereology.
 Apart from theoretical background, the emphasis is put on practical experience, the participants will learn how to use free software package Fiji for basic or more advanced analyses, how to evaluate co-localizations, analyse data from FRAP and electron microscopy data, how to track particles in images or segment objects.
 They will learn how to improve data by deconvolution in Huygens software.
 We will also have a lesson with Imaris together with practical exercises.

 The course follows the Microscopy methods in biomedicine, the previous attendance of this course, however, is not necessary.

 The course will be taught in English.

 Institute of Molecular Genetics of the CAS, Vídeňská 1083, Prague 4, Czech Republic

 Prof. RNDr.
 Pavel Hozák, DrSc.
 (Institute of Molecular Genetics of the CAS, Prague)

 RNDr.
 Lucie Kubínová, CSc (Institute of Physiology of the CAS, Prague)

 RNDr.
 Michaela Efenberková, Ph.D.
 (Institute of Molecular Genetics of the CAS, Prague)